Contributed By Von Wobeser y Sierra, SC

-All documentary evidence must be submitted with the complaint or the answer to the complaint or it will not be admitted, unless it is supervening.
-Witnesses must also be identified by name in the complaint or answer to the complaint.
-Other evidence, such as expert testimony or judicial inspections, can be offered during the probatory stage of the proceedings.
-The judge rules on the admissibility of the evidence, reviewing whether it is appropriate and whether the legal formalities for its offering were followed, for example, indicating the facts that the offering party intends to prove.
+All documentary evidence must be submitted with the complaint or the answer to the complaint or reply; otherwise, it will not be admitted, unless it is supervening.
+Witnesses and expert witnesses must also be identified by name in the complaint or answer to the complaint.
+In the preliminary hearing, the judge rules on the admissibility of the evidence, reviewing whether it is appropriate and whether the legal formalities for its offering were followed; for example, indicating the facts that the offering party intends to prove.

 The court may seek expert testimony itself if it needs guidance on a technical issue, because the Federal Code of Civil Procedure allows it to request any additional evidence to reach a more informed decision (Article 598 of the Federal Code of Civil Procedure).